ig3/srf/README.md

 The percentage of 'correct' responses (not 'Again') is a factor in determining the intervals of cards.
 The percentCorrectTarget is the target percentage of 'correct' responses.
-The 'correct factor' is adjusted to achieve this target.
-The adjustment is very slow due to the long delay between setting an interval and reviewing the card.
+The interval and due date of cards are adjusted according to the difference between the percent correct and this target, multiplied by percentCorrectSensitivity.

 #### percentCorrectSensitivity

-default: 0.001
+default: 0.0001

-The correct factor is adjusted periodically, according to the difference between the actual percentage of 'correct' responses (not 'Again') and the target.
-This factor determines how sensitive the adjustment is to this difference.
-If it is larger, the correct factor will be adjusted more.
-If it is too large, the correct factor will become unstable, fluctuating wildly.
+This determines the sensitivity to the difference between percent correct and percentCorrectTarget, when adjusting the interval and due date of learning and mature cards.

-#### correctFactorAdjustmentInterval
+#### correctFactorAdjustmentInterval (deprecated)

+This is no longer used.

 default: 1 day